4-HO-MiPT: Crystal structure

 In August 2019, Chadeayne et al. solved the crystal structure of 4-HO-MiPT fumarate.
 Its systematic name is [2-(4-hydroxy-1H-indol-3-yl)ethyl](methyl)propan-2-ylazanium 3-carboxyprop-2-enoate monohydrate.
 The salt consists of a protonated tryptammonium cation and a 3-carboxyacrylate (hydrogen fumarate) anion in the asymmetric unit along with a water molecule of crystallization.

 Synthesis

 The chemical synthesis of 4-HO-MiPT has been described.

 Analogues

 Analogues of 4-HO-MiPT include N-methyl-N-isopropyltryptamine (MiPT), 4-AcO-MiPT, 4-MeO-MiPT, 5-MeO-MiPT, 4-HO-DiPT, psilocin (4-HO-DMT), 4-HO-MET, 4-HO-EiBT, and 4-HO-McPT, among others.

 History

 4-HO-MiPT was first described in the scientific literature by David Repke and colleagues in 1981.
 Its effects in humans were described by Repke and Alexander Shulgin and colleagues in 1985.
 The pharmacology of 4-HO-MiPT at serotonin receptors was described by Dennis McKenna and Repke and colleagues in 1990.
 The effects of 4-HO-MiPT in humans were described in greater detail by Shulgin in his 1997 book TiHKAL (Tryptamines I Have Known and Loved).
+4-HO-MiPT was first encountered as a novel designer drug in the United States in 2010.